TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - Let heads drop off after death
+	- Won't it be better to implement head in terms of a hat?
+		- Hat will be separate to a head so let's have it like a body.

 - Implement recording only of mouse, so differentiate intents

 - Determinism fixes